Occupational Therapy (OT) – Patient information leaflet

 • Why do I need Occupational Therapy?

-If you have been affected by changes in your mental health or circumstances around you, you may be experiencing difficulties in the following areas:
+If you have been affected by changes in your health or personal circumstances, you may be experiencing difficulties in the following areas:

 Looking after yourself